 I’ve always been curious about the origin of our landscapes and the rocks themselves.
 Observing the magnificent, diverse topography on Mull can inspire a life-long interest in the subject of geology and severely enhance any outdoor adventure of the natural world.

-On a wet winters day on Mull you don’t need to put on the DVD of Jurassic Park to travel back to the age of the dinosaurs, as small parts of our exposed sedimentary coastline date back 183 – 197 million years to the Jurassic period.
-When the tide ebbs to low water it reveals a time machine, transporting you back to the mesozoic era, immerse yourself and explore ancient fossilised species.
+On a wet day on Mull in winter you don’t need to put on the DVD of Jurassic Park to travel back to the age of the dinosaurs.
+Small parts of our exposed sedimentary coastline date back 183 – 197 million years to the Jurassic period.
+When the tide ebbs to low water it reveals a time machine, transporting you back to the mesozoic era.
+Immerse yourself and explore ancient fossilised species.

-One memorable winter geo-excursion I had on the south coast of Mull was exploring the mudstone dominated Jurassic coast to see what fossils I could find and try to visualise what the planet would have been like during that time period.
-The key thing I wanted to see was large congregations of Belemnite fossils which I noticed last time I was there.
-After discovering why they’re embedded in big concentrations I wanted to see the fossils again with a fresh understanding.
+One memorable winter geo-excursion I had on the south coast of Mull was exploring the mudstone dominated Jurassic coast to see what fossils I could find.
+I tried to visualise what the planet would have been like during that time period.
+The key thing I wanted to see was large congregations of Belemnite fossils, which I noticed last time I was there.
+After discovering why they’re embedded in big concentrations, I wanted to see the fossils again with a fresh understanding.

 One of the great things about enjoying rocks and minerals is that the weather conditions aren’t a problem.
 The rocks have been there for millions of years, and they’re not going anywhere in a hurry.
-So whatever the weather, get out and explore the cornerstone of life on our wonderful planet!
+So whatever the weather on Mull in winter, get out and explore the cornerstone of life on our wonderful planet!

 Photography – capturing the motion

-Due to the dynamic weather systems often experienced on the island, the photography opportunities are endless, with angry seas, moody skies and constantly changing light patterns.
-A later sunrise and earlier sunset also makes the ‘golden hour’ more accessible.
+Due to the dynamic weather systems often experienced on the island, the photography opportunities are endless.
+There are angry seas, moody skies and constantly changing light patterns… A later sunrise and earlier sunset also makes the ‘golden hour’ more accessible.

 I arrived at my intended location in mid-afternoon so that the position of the sun was more suitable and the state of tide exposed some good photography subjects in the beautifully coloured seaweed.
-I watched the dramatic surge crash in to the shoreline a number of times in admiration and then planned out how I would compress that time into a single frame to capture the power of the motion.
+I watched the dramatic surge crash in to the shoreline a number of times in admiration.
+Then I planned out how I would compress that time into a single frame to capture the power of the motion.